Hydro Ottawa’s Conditions of Service is the contract between Hydro Ottawa and its customers that outlines how we do business together.

 The Conditions of Service also guides Hydro Ottawa's operations and outlines our own rights and responsibilities.

 Hydro Ottawa often communicates important account related information by mail, email or telephone.
-This could include billing information, advance notification of a planned power outage related to an investment in infrastructure, or a new service offering.
+This could include billing information, advance notification of a planned power outage related to an upgrade or maintenance of infrastructure, or a new service offering.
 Stay informed by keeping your contact information – such as your email address and phone number – up-to-date in your MyAccount profile.

 If you need help updating your contact information or registering for MyAccount, let us know.
 We’d be pleased to help you.